An Adventurous 3 Day Auckland Itinerary

 If you want to enjoy magnificent views but don't want to try bungee jumping, a bridge climb is also possible.
 Bungee jumping and bridge climbing are popular activities, so be sure to book your spot in advance.

-☂️ Join a tour to see the Auckland Harbour Bridge
+☂️ Visit the Auckland Harbour Bridge with an experience

 Rangitoto Island